rustyeddy/rustyeddy.com/content/notes/about-distributed-systems-and-micro-services.md

 busses that can be _snooped_ or _mocked_ to significantly enhance, and speed up both, finding and resolving bugs as well as making it significantly easier to create comprehensive tests.

+> Todo: maybe this would be a good time to layout some examples of
+> clear boundary definitions, e.g. we defined API's.